Art-n-MathS/SNAPGraphMassiveProcessing/README.md

 The ">" writes the generated commands into the ".bat" file.
 Once the executable ".bat" file is created, you may run it to execute the commands.

 Additional Notes:
-(a) Make sure that inputs and outputs of the graph files are changed to allow definition from the Command prompt.
-Use ${in} for input and ${out} for output.
-Se example of graph included in the repository.
-(b) Make sure that Python is added to the Path during installation of SNAP, alternatively add it manually in the Path Variables so tha you can run the command "gpt" from command prompt.
+(a) Make sure that Python is added to the Path during installation of SNAP, alternatively add it manually in the Path Variables so tha you can run the command "gpt" from command prompt.

 Acknoledgements: